 Enuresis and Encopresis

 People with Enuresis and Encopresis urinate or defecate in inappropriate places like their beds or their clothing on a regular basis for at least three months.
 Enuresis usually happens more frequently, about twice a week, compared to Encopresis, which usually only occurs once a month.
-Although many people might assume that people would only soil themselves when they are unconscious or asleep, it does happen when people are awake.
+Although many people might assume that people would only do this when they are asleep, it does happen when people are awake.
 These disorders can be either primary or secondary.
 Primary refers to children who have never been toilet trained while secondary refers to soiling after successfully attaining toilet control, usually brought upon by entering a stressful environment.
 The two disorders have slightly different minimum ages, 4 years for Encopresis and 5 years for Enuresis.
 At younger ages, these behaviors are a normal part of development.